rails/rails/guides/source/routing.md

 Customizing Resourceful Routes
 ------------------------------

-While the default routes and helpers generated by `resources :posts` will usually serve you well, you may want to customize them in some way.
+While the default routes and helpers generated by `resources :articles` will usually serve you well, you may want to customize them in some way.
 Rails allows you to customize virtually any generic part of the resourceful helpers.

 ### Specifying a Controller to Use